 The issue becomes incredibly important when you consider the amount of cash going in and out of these businesses.
 In addition, these are often setup in a franchise model where payments are being coordinated from multiple locations.
 There has to be a way to automate this process, bring efficiencies within accounts payable to this industry while complying with regulations in place.

-At MineralTree we do not use intermediary accounts which allows us to work with several clients within this industry to automate their payments.
+At MineralTree we do not use intermediary accounts which allows us to work with clients within this industry to automate their payments.
 They are successfully managing large payment volumes by check (from their account), credit card, ACH or virtual card.